 Things to do with kids in Grindelwald and Lauterbrunnen

-Switzerland is the jewel of the European alps with soaring mountains and epic hikes.
+Switzerland is the jewel of the European alps with soaring mountains and epic hikes that makes it a fantastic family travel destination.
 It is a place so crisp and clean that for a short while you can forget all the worries of the world and just be immersed in the beauty.

 We have always visited in summer time so here goes my list of the most amazing outdoor things to do with kids in Grindelwald and Lauterbrunnen:

-In my humble opinion, the swiss alps have some of the best equipped and most accessible hiking trails that can drop you right in the midst of jaw dropping scenery.
-With the combination of efficient transport options such as gondolas, panoramic trains and buses you can make hiking with kids easy and fun.
+In my humble opinion, the swiss alps have some of the best equipped and most accessible hiking trails that drop you right in the midst of jaw dropping scenery.
+With the combination of efficient transport options such as gondolas, panoramic trains and buses you can make hiking with kids easy and fun..

-First, Bachalpsee, Bort
+First, Bachalpsee, Bort Hike